sirselim/diagnostics_exome_reporting/README.md

   - [x] ~~added code to set working dir to main script location~~
   - [ ] add more extracted features to the `vcfcompiler_diagnostics.sh` script (i.e. CADD score)
   - [ ] add user defined option for the 3rd tier gene list
+    + [ ] create a feature branch for this to be implemented
     + [ ] add integration with a self contained and user curated gene list repository
   - [ ] evaluate whether we need to continue to allow the user to define the 'home' dir
   - [ ] integrate docker branch (this is likely to address some/all above concerns)